discordjs/guide/guide/sequelize/README.md

 ### [epsilon] Fetching a tag

-Next you will fetch the tag that was just inserted.
+Next we will explain how to fetch the tag that was just inserted.

 <!-- eslint-skip -->